-Mensch Publishing to launch with Guy Kennaway’s Time To Go (February 2019)
+Mensch Publishing launched with Guy Kennaway’s Time To Go on 7 February 2019.

 Experienced (in other words, old) publisher Richard Charkin is to launch a new business, Mensch Publishing.

 Mensch has no mission statement and no stated editorial strategy.
 Its aim is simply to help authors reach readers with minimal intervention and maximum impact and to reward them proportionately.
 Its sales, rights and distribution are handled by Bloomsbury, and a group of experienced (not old) professionals to support authors, including Ruth Killick for publicity, Phillip Beresford for design, and Peter Gill for copyediting.

 The corporate logo was drawn by Spitting Image founder, Roger Law.

 Mensch’s first title is Time to Go by Guy Kennaway, a darkly funny memoir about assisted dying.
 The book opens when Kennaway’s mother, 88-year-old author Susie Kennaway, asks her son to kill her; faced with old age and increasing decrepitude, Susie wishes to find an alternative.